coloradocarlos/djfoundation1/README.md

 # djfoundation1

-An experiment in integrating Zurb Foundation and Django together.
+An experiment in integrating Zurb Foundation and Django.

-Uses a Vagrant virtual machine for software development.
+Uses a Vagrant virtual machine for software development for Foundation Sass (front-end) and Django (back-end).

 # Install VirtualBox, Vagrant, and Ansible on host box

+We are using Ansible 2.0 and playbooks may not work with earlier versions.

 ## Ubuntu 14.04 LTS

+Note: ansible 1.8 in apt has a bug and does not handle npm dependencies correctly.
+Use the latest 2.0.0 in pip (ansible requires pip2 / python2).

     $ sudo apt-get install vagrant
     $ sudo apt-get install virtualbox
-    $ sudo apt-get install ansible
+    $ sudo pip2 install ansible==2.0.0.2

 ## Mac OS X Yosimite